-Currently I am an assistant professor in the Department of Mathematics at North Carolina State University.
-My previous positions were at NYU’s Tandon School of Engineering, The School of Mathematics & Statistics at The University of Sydney, and a postdoc position in the Department of ORFE at Princeton.
+I am an associate professor in the Department of Mathematics at North Carolina State University.
 My PhD is in applied mathematics from Brown University.
 I also hold an MS in Financial Mathematics from the University of Southern California, and a BS in Mathematical Sciences from the University of California at Santa Barbara.

 PhD Applied Mathematics Brown University 2010